FAQ

 How does orthodontic treatment work?

 Orthodontic appliances can be made of metal, ceramic or plastic.
 They may be removable or they may be brackets bonded to the teeth.
-By placing a constant, gentle force in a carefully controlled direction, braces or Invisalign aligners slowly move teeth to a corrected position.
+By placing a constant, gentle force in a carefully controlled direction, braces or aligners slowly move teeth to a corrected position.
 This is a great time to wear braces!
 Gone are the days when a metal band with a bracket was placed around each tooth.
 You can choose brackets that are clear or metallic color.
 You can choose the color of the ties that hold the wire into the brackets.
 Wires are also less noticeable than they used to be and the latest titanium heat reactive wires move teeth faster, with less discomfort to patients and with fewer appointments.
 Patients are normally seen for adjustments every 8 weeks.
 This helps us accommodate busy school and work schedules.

 • Standard metal brackets.
 Colored elastics are available